rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

             # Return a string representation of the game with some relevant
             # statistics.
             pass

+After instantiating a new game, the resulting object should be able to respond to the following actions:

+- Guessing a letter
+- Producing the current pattern
+- Producing the letters that have been guessed so far
+- Producing a word that is consistent with the current pattern (to display to the user once the game has been lost)
+- Checking if the game is finished
+- Checking if the game has been won
+- Checking if the game has been lost

+To fully implement the game, the object should at least take care of tracking:

+- Guessed letters up until now
+- The set of currently remaining words
+- The number of guesses remaining

+Note that you can track other things, like the total number of guesses, or the current pattern (even though this is implicit in the word list and the guessed letters).

+Purely for testing purposes, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
+The resulting print could look something like the following:

+	letters guessed are "aemnid", 201 words remaining, game not won

 It's up to you to think about how you want to partition words into word families.
 Think about what data structures would be best for tracking word families and the master word list.
 Would an associative array work?
 How about a stack or queue?
 Thinking through the design before you start coding will save you a lot of time and headache.